The 20 Best Hemolysis Doctors in Canada

 Ottawa, ON, CA

-Guy Trudel practices in Ottawa, Canada.
+Guy Trudel practices practicing medicine in Ottawa, Canada.
 Mr. Trudel is rated as an Advanced expert by MediFind in the treatment of Hemolysis.
-His top areas of expertise are Hemolysis, Tendinitis, Osteoarthritis, and Arthritis.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Hemolysis, Osteoarthritis, Tendinitis, and Arthritis.

 Advanced in Hemolysis